 Market Risk arises from both banking and trading business.

-The Branch aims to fully hedge its Market Risk from the Banking book and only a small amount of Market Risk is expected to arise from FX and interest rate trading and hedging activities by the Treasury.
+The Branch aims to hedge the majority of its Market Risk from the Banking book and only a small amount of Market Risk is expected to arise from FX and interest rate trading and other hedging activities by the Treasury.

 Market Risk is managed by reference to a set of limits that are calibrated to ensure that the risks remain within the branch’s risk appetite as applicable to Market Risk.